What it takes to start TRUVADA for PrEP.

 Your healthcare provider will test to make sure you are HIV-negative.

 You cannot take TRUVADA for PrEP if you already have HIV-1 infection or if you do not know your HIV-1 status.

 Many HIV-1 tests can miss HIV-1 infection in a person who has recently become infected.
 If you have flu-like symptoms, you could have recently become infected with HIV-1.
 You cannot take TRUVADA for PrEP if you have symptoms of new HIV-1 infection.
-Tell your doctor if you had a flu-like illness within the last month before starting TRUVADA for PrEP or at any time while taking the medicine.
+Tell your healthcare provider if you had a flu-like illness within the last month before starting TRUVADA for PrEP or at any time while taking the medicine.
 Symptoms of new HIV-1 infection include: